 From our signature services to the finest amenities and custom-created itineraries, your happiness is our one and only priority.

 In the southern Aegean Sea, this archipelago is distinctly cosmopolitan, gaining popularity in the 60s with wandering indie types, artists, and the ultra-wealthy.
 Today, Mykonos has a reputation among travelers as being bucket-list-worthy.
+Home to extraordinary properties, Mykonos’ vacation homes are amongst the world’s most prestigious.
 The island is diverse in the sense that one side features luxury living and wild nightlife adventures, while the other offers a more traditional landscape featuring sugar cube houses, windmills, quaint churches, and paved alleyways.

 The dedicated LVH team ensures the ultimate in service and satisfaction are provided to all guests throughout their entire stay in Mykonos.
 LVH can arrange for private chefs, private jets, exotic cars, luxury yachts, and anything else guests require to make their Mykonos vacations remarkable

 A Mykonos vacation villa can be arranged through LVH to accommodate families, large groups and are perfect for hosting lavish events.
 Vacationers seeking the finest Mykonos luxury vacation have the largest selection of villas to choose from when booking their stays.